pcwalton/pcwalton.github.com/source/_posts/2013-03-18-an-overview-of-memory-management-in-rust.markdown

 References (also known as *borrowed pointers*) don't cause the compiler to free the data they refer to.
 However, they don't *prevent* the compiler from freeing anything either.
 They have no effect on what smart pointers will do; regardless of how many references you have, a unique smart pointer will always free the data that it points to when it goes out of scope, and a managed smart pointer will always free its data when all managed smart pointers to the same allocation go out of scope.

-This means that you have to be careful with code like this:
+This is important to keep in mind.
+Code like this will not compile:

     fn foo() {
         let y: &int;